syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 ```
 {% previewsample "https://blazorplayground.syncfusion.com/embed/LXVAtRBiBSsjNJsp?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N>By default, the DataGrid renders with **Default** mode.
+>By default, the DataGrid renders with **Default** mode.

-N> You can refer to the [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) feature tour page for its groundbreaking feature representations.
+> You can refer to the [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) feature tour page for its groundbreaking feature representations.
 You can also explore [Blazor DataGrid example](https://blazor.syncfusion.com/demos/datagrid/overview?theme=bootstrap4) to understand how to present and manipulate data.